 What is ETL?

-ETL, or extract, transform and load, is a more specific way to handle data.
+ETL (or extract, transform and load) is a more specific way to handle data.
+Not to be mistaken for ELT (extract, load, transform), ETL is simply a process where data is extracted from multiple sources, transformed into a standardized format and loaded into a destination system.
 Here’s a closer look at the three phases:

-- Extract: The extract stage involves taking data from its sources.
-This step requires you to work with both structured and unstructured data.
+- Extract: The extract stage involves taking data from its sources, requiring you to work with both structured and unstructured data.

-- Transform: Transforming data involves changing it into a high-quality, reliable format that aligns with a company’s reporting requirements and intended use cases.
-Actions taken during this step include correcting inconsistencies, adding missing values, excluding or discarding duplicate data, and completing other tasks to increase data quality.
+- Transform: Transforming data involves changing it into a high-quality, reliable format that aligns with a company’s reporting requirements and intended use cases, which may involve correcting inconsistencies, adding missing values, excluding or discarding duplicate data and completing other tasks to increase data quality.

-- Load: Loading data means moving it to its target location.
-Sometimes that’s a data warehouse repository that holds structured data; in other cases, data is loaded into a data lake, which accommodates both structured and unstructured data.
+- Load: Loading data means moving it to its target location, such as a data warehouse repository that holds structured data or a data lake that accommodates both structured and unstructured data.

 ETL is an end-to-end process that allows companies to prepare datasets for further usage.